Columbia Unbecoming controversy: Columbia's grievance procedures

-Responses to the report
+Reactions to report

 Massad's response

 Massad criticized the report.
 In an article in the Electronic Intifada, he argued that "[t]he Ad Hoc Grievance Committee Report suffers from major logical flaws, undefended conclusions, inconsistencies, and clear bias in favor of the witch-hunt that has targeted me for over three years."
 He found it objectionable that it had deemed Shanker's story "credible" when his testimony about it never having occurred was corroborated by three students, two graduate Teaching Assistants and one registered undergraduate student.
 That more weight was assigned to her accusation and her witnesses than to his denial and his witnesses.
 He furthermore denied ever having asked any student to leave his class and wrote that Shanker lied.

 Regarding Schoenfeld's allegation, Massad argued that the fact that neither he nor his witness could tell when or where the incident took place should have cast doubt on his allegation.
 Massad denied ever having met or seen Schoenfeld.